What is a work injury?

 Why do I need a lawyer to handle my workers’ compensation claim?

 Despite the fact that injured workers have a right to workers’ compensation benefits, employers and insurance companies often attempt to deny claims.
 The insurance company has a team of lawyers to help it deny and minimize claims.
 You need a lawyer from the beginning of your claim to level the playing field.
 In addition, there are strict deadlines and exacting procedures governing workers’ comp claims.
 If you miss a deadline or you do not follow the rules, your claim may be denied.

 The best way to protect your rights is to consult a Certified Specialist in Workers’ Compensation Law.
-Jeff Mills is a Workers Comp Specialist and has been fighting for the rights of injured workers for over 30 years.
-He will work tirelessly to get the benefits you deserve.
 Please contact our office today for a free consultation.